NixOS/nixpkgs/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Tested compilation of all pkgs that depend on this change using `nix-shell -p nox --run "nox-review wip"`
 - [ ] Tested execution of all binary files (usually in `./result/bin/`)
 - [ ] Determined the impact on package closure size (by running `nix path-info -S` before and after)
+- [ ] Assured whether relevant documentation is up to date
 - [ ] Fits [CONTRIBUTING.md](https://github.com/NixOS/nixpkgs/blob/master/.github/CONTRIBUTING.md).

 ---